Step-by-Step APT Guide for NIRCam Deep Field Imaging with MIRI Imaging Parallels

-As described in the ETC Guide, this program uses the DEEP8 readout pattern, which is designed for the deepest imaging.
-To achieve the required depth, this program uses 7-9 Groups/Int (depending on the filter) and 2 Integrations/Exp.
-The Total Exposure Time displayed at the end of the row in the Filters box includes all integrations and dithers, and is set up to achieve about 30 in some filters and 50 ks in others.
+As described in the ETC Guide, this program uses the DEEP8 Readout pattern, which is designed for deep imaging and is required here to reduce data volume.
+To limit each integration time to <1,000 s, 5 Groups/Int are used.
+To achieve the required depth, this program uses 7 Groups/Int for each of the 36 exposures (dithers).
+The Total Exposure Time displayed at the end of the row in the Filters box includes all integrations and dithers, and is set up to achieve about 34 ks in some filters and 68 ks in others.
 See the ETC Guide for explanations about the selected exposure times.

 Table 1.
 Exposure parameters for prime NIRCam imaging observations

 |Observation #||NIRCam SW Filter||NIRCam LW Filter||NIRCam Readout||NIRCam Groups/Int||NIRCam Integrations/Exp||Primary Dithers||Secondary Dithers||NIRCam Exposure Time (s)||NIRCam Exposure Time (hr)|

 Table 2.
 Exposure parameters for parallel MIRI imaging observations

 |Observation #||MIRI Filter||MIRI Readout||MIRI Groups/Int||MIRI Integrations/Exp||Primary Dithers||Secondary Dithers||MIRI Exposure Time (s)||MIRI Exposure Time (hr)|

 Define special requirements